moaatt2/test-blog/docs/_posts/2026-01-25-spinal-elf-jewelery-set.md

 The primary inspirations for this piece were to create something meaningful for a friend and to play with glow-in-the-dark rubber rings.
 Adapting the weave to work with rubber rings and determining how to join it to itself was a fun and engaging challenge.

 This project inherited the complexities of working with Spinal Elf and introduced additional challenges by using rubber rings and joining the weave to itself.
-While I originally considered using Elfweave, I found it too unstable for this application and ultimately chose Spinal Elf as its stabilized counterpart.
+While I originally considered using Elfweave, I found it too unstable for this application and ultimately chose one of its stabilized forms, Spinal Elf.

 One material-related complication arose when the glow-in-the-dark rings I ordered in 16 {% include abbreviations/swg.html %} with a 1/4" {% include abbreviations/id.html %} arrived in 17 {% include abbreviations/swg.html %} instead.
 The original intent was for all rubber rings in the weave to be glow-in-the-dark; however, using only the thinner rings resulted in an unstable weave.
 I ultimately found that placing glow-in-the-dark rubber rings on the top portion of the weave and light blue 16 {% include abbreviations/swg.html %} rubber rings on the bottom preserved structural integrity while maximizing the glowing from the smaller rings.